 - Masters in Acupuncture: National College of Natural Medicine

 - Special Studies: The influence of Taiji (tai chi) on health

 - Oregon Association of Naturopathic Physicians

 - Oregon Association of Acupuncture and Oriental Medicine

 - Served on the Board of Directors Executive Committee 2011-2013

 I grew up in Indiana and Michigan surrounded by trees and a family of gardeners, canners, crocheters and hunters.
 I loved being outdoors, and I loved reading.
-This was the perfect combination to create a science major.
 In college, I was crazy for primate behavior and studied biology and psychology so I could learn as much as possible about animal behavior in general and primate behavior, learning and intelligence in particular.
 I have maintained a fascination with intelligence, thinking, learning and habits and continue to read on these topics in relation to humans and animals.
 After a brief internship with a pharmaceutical company, I moved to Portland to study natural medicine.

-Having completed my formal schooling and been in practice for several years, I’ve started having more time for recreation and am enjoying: audio books, reading, rooting for my local teams – the Portland Timbers and the Portland Winterhawks, crochet, sewing, kayaking, hiking and traveling with my husband.
-During my sabbatical in 2013, we traveled over 10,000 miles across the country in our camper van visiting National Parks, Monuments and Memorials and other interesting places like Roswell, Graceland and Gettysburg and returned to work more committed than ever to helping my patients achieve true health and create purpose, meaning and beauty.
+In my recreation time, I enjoy: audio books, reading, rooting for my local teams – the Portland Timbers and the Portland Winterhawks, crochet, sewing, kayaking, hiking and traveling with my husband.
+During sabbatical in 2013, we traveled over 10,000 miles across the country in our camper van visiting National Parks, Monuments and Memorials and other interesting places like Roswell, Graceland and Gettysburg.
+In 2017, our sabbatical took us to Central Europe including Germany, Poland, Hungary and Czech Republic.
+While we stayed close to home in 2020, we dreamed and planned and look forward to a trip to Japan when circumstances permit.
+After every trip I take, I return to work more committed than ever to helping my patients achieve greater health and create purpose, meaning and beauty.